intersystems-community/iris-angular-template/dev.md

 Overview
 ========

-The scaffold is a basic angular application that interfaces with IRIS.
-It includes a script for automated setup so that developers have a ready environment to code in.
+This template is a basic angular application that interfaces with IRIS.
+It includes a script for automated setup so that developers have a ready environment in which to code.

-The AppScaffold uses the [InterSystems Package Manager](https://github.com/intersystems/ipm) to easily install applications onto new machines.
+The template uses the [InterSystems Package Manager (IPM)](https://github.com/intersystems/ipm) to easily install applications onto new machines.

-The rest of the tabs on this page contain some useful guide on navigating features of the scaffold app

 Basic Use
 ---------

 The Angular application can be hosted locally using `ng serve`, as well as on your IRIS instance.
 In order to re-run the angular build that is hosted on your IRIS instance, run the command `zpm "angular-template activate"` in your IRIS terminal.

 The "proxy.conf.js" file is used to point to the IRIS instance you are using.
-If working with a remote iris instance, you can change the proxy to point to that instance.
+If working with a remote IRIS instance, you can change the proxy to point to that instance.

 For information on how to set up VSCode for IRIS, refrer to the documentation: [Documentation](https://docs.intersystems.com/components/csp/docbook/DocBook.UI.Page.cls?KEY=GVSCO)

 Source Control
 --------------

-The Scaffold uses [git-source-control](https://github.com/intersystems/git-source-control/tree/main) to manage server-side source control using Git.
-For more information visit the github repository.
+The template uses [git-source-control](https://github.com/intersystems/git-source-control) to enable embedded/server-side source control using Git.
+For more information visit the GitHub repository.

 REST Services
 =============

-The AppScaffold uses the isc.rest package from zpm for REST services, which is installed during setup.
+The template uses the [isc.rest](https://github.com/intersystems/isc-rest) package from the Open Exchange for REST services.
+It is installed automatically as an IPM dependency.
+For full details, read the documentation and user guide in the GitHub repository for isc.rest.

+A few simple notes on use of isc.rest:

 Creating a REST Service
 -----------------------